Phone: (603) 237-5255 | Fax: (603) 237-8270 townclerk@columbianh.org

 Board of Selectmen

 Meeting began at 6:05 pm.
-Present were Selectmen Stohl and Campbell.
-Selectman Cloutier was absent.
+Present were Selectmen Cloutier, Stohl and Campbell.

 Checks and manifests were reviewed and signed.